-How to mend/sew the hole
+How to mend/sew cashmere hole: Step-by-step

 To mend or sew the hole in your cashmere, first, you will need a matching yarn and embroidery needle.
 Some cashmere products come with a bit of yarn in case of damage, and if that’s not the case, you can go to a store to purchase a matching yarn.
 Bringing your sweater will you help get the same or closer colored yarn.

 Flip the sweater inside out.
 Then place your sweater on a flat surface.
 It could be an ironing board, table, or some people even use a Champagne cork.
 Thread your embroidery needle with yarn, but do not tie a knot at the end. (you will tie the two knots at the end) Run the needle through the knit loops carefully and pull the yarn gently.
 To explain simply, you are mending/sewing in two directions, the second one going over the first one.
 Once you finish going over the hole, gently pull and tie the two ends together) To clear any confusion, watch the video below:

 Another way to fix holes in cashmere sweater repair

 Here is a different method of repairing the hole in your sweater by using a Fuse It Powder.
 It was also new to me as I’ve accidentally found this video and thought it was another useful and easy method to repair your sweater.